dependabot/dependabot-core/CONTRIBUTING.md

 ## Contributing new ecosystems

-If you are an ecosystem maintainer and are interested in integrating with Dependabot, and are willing to help provide the expertise necessary to build and support it, please open an issue and let us know.
+If you are an ecosystem maintainer and are interested in integrating with Dependabot, and are willing to help provide the expertise necessary to build and support it, please open an issue and let us know so that we can discuss.

 ### What's next?